 Learn about 7 Digital Banking Trends to Look Out For in 2024

 With a rising number of cyber threats, security and privacy enhancements are also becoming new, albeit more quiet trends in the industry.
 Users demand robust security measures to protect their financial data.
 Features like biometric authentication (fingerprint and face recognition)and real-time fraud alerts are no longer optional; they are expected.
 Revolut, for example, allows users to block payments based on the merchant, highlighting the critical role of accurate input data.
-Speaking of data, Germany leads European markets with a 64% trust rate in banks handling personal data, reflecting the high importance placed on security, especially by Gen X and Baby Boomers who prioritize security and simplicity over high personalisation and AI tools.
+Speaking of data, Germany leads European markets with a 64% trust rate in banks handling personal data, reflecting the high importance placed on security, especially by Gen X and Baby Boomers who prioritise security and simplicity over high personalisation and AI tools.

 Did you know?
 According to a 2023 report by Accenture, 78% of users feel more secure when using biometric authentication compared to traditional passwords.